 The Mark Bruce Summer School is an intensive week’s residency held in Frome, Somerset where the company has been based for the last 10 years.
 It is open to a small group of selected students from vocational schools and recent graduates, (16+, national and international), who are interested in the company and its work.
-The Summer School will provide an opportunity to work in a creative environment with company dancers, learn a wide range of repertoire including pas de deux work and participate in contemporary and ballet technique classes every day.
-The week will culminate with an informal showing for an invited audience.
-It will be a technically challenging week, pushing students out of their comfort zones and providing an extension to their studies in the vocational schools.
+The Summer School provides an opportunity to work in a creative environment with company dancers, learn a wide range of repertoire including pas de deux work and participate in contemporary and ballet technique classes every day.
+The week culminates with an informal showing for an invited audience.
+It is a technically challenging week, pushing students out of their comfort zones and providing an extension to their studies in the vocational schools.

 As well as being an incredibly accessible piece of dance theatre, Dracula is an ideal piece for comparative study at both GCSE and A-Level as the work uses both narrative and abstract elements, referencing myth, literature and film.
 The dark story of the famous Vampire Count excites even the most reluctant theatre goer.
 With the rise in popularity of the vampire legend in modern culture through films, books and TV, our production is ideal for capturing young people’s imagination and developing their creative interest in theatre, acting and dance.

 The performance is highly theatrical so as well as developing students’ dance technique; it also gives them the opportunity to develop their acting skills.
 By working with a professional company students can explore their creativity in a supportive and inclusive environment.
 Our facilitators are highly experienced and will tailor the approach to each student’s needs to ensure that everyone has a fulfilling and confidence building experience.

 We can also work with teachers to assist them in building on the work we have delivered and to provide materials for future lessons.